woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 # Measuring Performance for Object Detectors

 This is the first part of a 2-part series of posts about measuring the accuracy of detector models.
-As we develop more models, it's becoming more important to have a standard way to score our models so we can decide which one is the best for a particular application.
-We can score a model by making a ground truth image, where a person (or people) mark all of the aircraft, and then we compare the model output to the ground truth.
+As we develop more models, it's becoming important to have a standard score that tells us how well each model performed on a problem, so we can choose the best one for each application.
+Do do this, we need to have ground truth images for reference.
+These are created by having real live humans mark the images with the targets.
+Then we compare the model output to the ground truth.
 But there are important things we need to consider in order to define a scoring system that really shows us the best model for the job.

 This post will cover the different decisions that went into the error calculation, and my next post will apply this to several different neural nets that me and my colleagues at DigitalGlobe have developed.

 ## Part 1: Defining a Metric

-Consider this example.
-I've got a small image showing part of the famous airplane graveyard in Nevada.
+Consider this example: I've got a small image showing part of the famous airplane graveyard in Nevada.

 ![alt text][graveyard_plain]

-I have an image of the airplane graveyard in Nevada, and I want to detect all of the airplanes.
-We already know where the airplanes are because one of our interns helpfully marked up this image.
+My goal is to train a neural net that detects all of the airplanes.
+We already know where the airplanes are because one of our interns helpfully marked up this image (that's the ground truth image).

 ![alt text][graveyard_marked]

 So now we can use the image and the ground truth markings to score models, but we'll need to define a good metric to measure model quality.
-We can't score a model by just counting the number of airplanes that it found, because its too easy to cheat.
+We can't score a model by just counting the number of airplanes that it found, because it's too easy to cheat.
 A model could cover the whole image with a giant prediction, and that would find all the airplanes.

 ![alt text][bad_prediction]